wedesoft/www.wedesoft.de/_posts/2022-09-21-blue-noise-dithering.md

 Maxima of the density array are called clusters and minima are called voids.

 The 1 value in BP with the highest density value DA (tightest cluster) is set to 0 and DA is updated accordingly.
-Now the 0 value in BP with the lowest density value DA (largest void) is set to 1.
+Now the 0 value in BP with the lowest density value DA (largest void) is set to 1 (and DA is updated).

 This is repeated until disolving the tightest cluster creates the largest void.
 This is done to spread the 1 values evenly.